turingschool/curriculum-site/module2/lessons/js_intro_to_dom.md

 - A box or button changing colors once we've already clicked it, or visited that link ... on almost a daily basis!

 We talked earlier about how powerful the DOM is because it allows us to interact with HTML elements via JavaScript.
 This also gives us the power to **modify the styles applied to said elements** via JavaScript.

-We will briefly discuss two ways to do this:
+Even though you haven't yet learned CSS, we will briefly discuss two ways to do this:
 1. Directly manipulate the style of the element through inline styles
 2. **Add or remove classes from the element** (the preferred way).